Application of these Terms and Conditions

 7.2.3 Loss which was not solely caused by the act or omission of the Company; and

-7.2.4 Indirect or consequential loss.
+7.2.4 Any indirect or consequential loss.

 7.3 The total liability of the Company and of the Group and any and all companies within it arising out of or in way in connection with the Services shall in no circumstances exceed the lower of the following aggregate figures:

-7.3.1 The amount of Fees payable to the Company by the Client in respect of the Services in connection with which the claim arises or
+7.3.1 The amount of Fees payable to the Company by the Client in respect of the Services in connection with which the claim arises; or

-7.3.2 The sum of USD 1,000,000.
+7.3.2 The sum of GBP 500,000.

 7.4 The Client will save, indemnify, defend and hold harmless the Company and the Group and any and all companies within it from and against claims, loss, damage, costs (including legal costs), expenses and liabilities, (including without limitation liability to third parties) of any kind whatsoever and by whomsoever made in excess of the maximum liability provided for under Clause 7.3.